 History

-that Tiverton was to have an indoor bowling green, but it was another 20 years of protracted negotiations before that proposal became reality.
+It was in 1973 when the late councillor Mr. Harold Shapland revealed that Tiverton was to have an indoor bowling green, but it was another 20 years of protracted negotiations before that proposal became reality.

-Planning began in earnest in 1992 after the Mid Devon District council agreed in principle to the building of an indoor bowling facility subject to approval of building plans and acquisition of a local site.
+Planning began in earnest in 1992 after the Mid Devon District Council agreed in principle to the building of an indoor bowling facility subject to approval of building plans and acquisition of a local site.

 The design of the centre was entrusted to the architects Michael D. Nicholle and Partners of Guernsey.
-Mike Nicholle, himself an ex-international bowler, had previous experience of building indoor bowls stadiums.
+Mike Nicholle, himself an ex-international bowler, had previous experience of building indoor bowls centres with planning details finalised, Trafalgar House construction was chosen to carry out the building work.

-The contractors moved onto site on 19th Jury 1993.
+The contractors moved onto site on 19th July 1993.
 The ceremony of cutting the first turf was performed on 24th July by Peter Curgenven (Chairman of MDIBC) with Mrs. Mary Turner (MDDC) and Roger Slater (Trafalgar House Construction) in attendance.
-A
+A commemorative stone was laid by Councillor Mrs. Mary Turner (Chairman of Mid Devon District Council) on 24th August 1993.

 Under the skilful guidance of Mr. Les Biggs, the site agent, work progressed smoothly throughout the summer and autumn.
 The building work and interior furnishing were completed five weeks ahead of schedule allowing the centre to open its doors to bowlers on 19th December 1993.